firstbatchxyz/dria-blog/docs/factory/search.md

 ---
 categories:
-- Software Engineering
+- Applied AI
-description: Create an optimized SearchPipeline for web data retrieval on any topic, enhancing efficiency with optional page summarization.
+description: Explore the SearchPipeline class for efficient data retrieval and summarization on the web using entropy-based methods.
 tags:
 - SearchPipeline
 - Data Retrieval
-- Web Summarization
+- Summarization
-- Python
+- Applied AI
-- Machine Learning
+- Web Scraping
 ---

 # SearchPipeline